• Skip to primary navigation

 The vet admitted that she thought it was cancer, but she said the only way to be sure was to do a biopsy.
 Even without that, though, blood work and X-rays could tell us with a high degree of confidence.
 She said that given Lucy’s age and condition, we could give up now or we could do the blood work and X-rays.

-I told the vet that she was probably right, but that if I didn’t have the tests done, I would never be able to be sure I hadn’t tried everything.
+I told the vet that she was probably right, but that if I didn’t have the tests done, I would never be able to be sure I had tried everything.
 She understood and the plan was set.
 If the tests showed what we feared, it would be time to let her go.
 If there was any doubt, she would give me pain medication and I would go to my regular vet on Monday for another opinion.

 It was well after midnight when the vet returned with the test results.
 Her white blood cell count was off the chart — literally.
 The vet said that an elevated white blood cell count could normally indicate an infection, but it was high enough in this case that it was pretty much always an expression of the body’s effort to fight cancer.